Teaching Jobs in Belize

 Qualifications to teach in Belize

-A Bachelor’s degree in an academic or education-based subject is necessary for those looking to teach in Belize.
+A Bachelor’s degree in an academic or education-based subject is necessary to land teaching jobs in Belize.
 Educators must also have a teaching qualification in order to qualify for a work permit to teach in schools in Belize.
 Depending on the school, previous experience may also be required.

 Visas for teachers in Belize